-Source of Funding: UCA Foundation Eligibility: BSN; rising Level II or rising Level III student Selection: Student submits application ( Appendix E ).
+Selection: Student submits application (Appendix E).
 The selection committee will make the final selection based on individual award criteria.

 Criteria: Student who displays quality nursing care and professionalism.
 Financial need is a consideration.

-When awarded: Spring Award: \$250.
+Award: \$250.
 Actual amount of the award will vary each year and is based on availability and variability in funding.